Rouseta/GitRepos_searcher/README.md

 ## Future improvements

 I would like to include new functionality to filter by repository name and also an option to mark the repos you like as favorites.
+Also I would love to refcator the code :)

 ## Feedback about the task